capactio/capact/README.md

     make push-all-images
     ```

-If you want to build Docker images and push it for a single component, follow these steps:
+If you want to build and push Docker image for a single component, follow these steps:

 1. Build a specific Docker image: